content-left-bg.png

 Bullying and your teenager with Professor James Scott – Natonal Day of Action against Bullying and Violence

-This podcast with Professor James Scott, a clinical child and youth psychiatrist, and the head of the Child and Youth Research Group at the QIMR Berghofer Medical Research Institute in Queensland, discusses the signs your teenager may be bullied, how to start the conversation with them and how you can approach the school to resolve the issues.
+This podcast with Professor James Scott, a clinical child and youth psychiatrist, and the head of the Child and Youth Research Group at the QIMR Berghofer Medical Research Institute in Queensland, discusses the signs your teenager may be experiencing bullying, how to start the conversation with them and how you can approach the school to resolve the issues.

 WebPartZone2_1